molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 ### Request access

-Send an email to [*molgenis-support@umcg.nl*](mailto:molgenis-support@umcg.nl) to apply for an account to upload data to the Data Catalogue.
+Send an email to [*molgenis-support@umcg.nl*](mailto:molgenis-support@umcg.nl) to apply for an account to upload metadata to the Data Catalogue.

 ### Upload metadata

 When you log in to MOLGENIS Data Catalogue you will see a listing of databases that are accessible to you.
 Click on your network's database to access it.
-Move to 'Up/Download' via the menu.
-Use 'browse' to select a template and 'upload' to start uploading your data.
-You can now view your data under 'Tables'.
+Go to 'Up/Download' in the menu.
+Use 'browse' to select a template and 'upload' to start uploading your metadata.
+After uploading you can view your metadata under 'Tables'.